 - Shore: 35sh (front) / 37sh (rear)

 We have seen the use of small computer power supplies by many racers and this cannot be allowed.
-The insurance we carry for ETS states that the equipment we use must be CE certified.
+The insurance we carry for ENS states that the equipment we use must be CE certified.
 As these kinds of power supplies are not certified electric components we cannot allow them.
-The risk of using these devices is too big and we always have to concern about everybody’s safety.
+The risk of using these devices is too big and we always have to be concerned about everybody’s safety.

 - Width – 267mm maximum